epfl-ada/ada-2021-project-hach/README.md

 - *02 Text Analysis* - sentiment and quotes complexity analysis
 - *03 Natural Disasters* - weather events dataset and analysis of correlation with sentiment scores

+To make the notebooks clearer we created .py modules with helper functions that can be found in the 'hach' folder.

 ### 6. Timeline:

 - *26.11.21 - 02.12.21*: Extracting climate related dataframes from quotebank; extracting WikiData attributes of speakers